dhopp1/nowcast_lstm/README.md

 Further explanation of the background problem can be found in [this paper](https://unctad.org/system/files/official-document/ser-rp-2018d9_en.pdf).
 Further explanation and results can be found in [this](https://www.researchgate.net/publication/363509881_Economic_Nowcasting_with_Long_Short-Term_Memory_Artificial_Neural_Networks_LSTM) paper in the Journal of Official Statistics.

 ## R, MATLAB, and Julia wrappers
 [R](https://github.com/dhopp1/nowcastLSTM),  [MATLAB](https://github.com/dhopp1/nowcast_lstm_matlab), and [Julia](https://github.com/dhopp1/NowcastLSTM.jl) wrappers exist for this Python library.
-Python and some Python libraries still need to be installed on your system, but full functionality from R, MATLAB, and Julia can be obtained with the wrappers without any Python knowledge.
+Python and some Python libraries still need to be installed on your system, but full functionality from R can be obtained with the wrappers without any Python knowledge.
+The MATLAB and Julia wrappers work with older versions of the library but are no longer being mantained and updated to work with the newest features.

 ## Quick usage